fastoch/React_tuto_WDS/TUTO.md

 Let's break our code into different components (files):
 - one component for the form = `NewTodoForm.tsx`
 - another component for the list = `TodoList.tsx`
-- another one for the individual items = `TodoItem.tsx`
+- and a last one for the individual items = `TodoItem.tsx`

 Then, we can import these components into our `App.tsx` file:
 ```tsx